-LaPlante, Mitchell P., Stephen Kaye, Joseph Mullan, and Alice Wong.
-"Including People with Disabilities in Questionnaire Development: A Best Practice in Improving the Validity of Survey Measures."
-Paper presented at the Federal Interagency Committee on Disability Research Conference on Best Practices for Surveying People with Disabilities, Washington, DC, April 2004.
+LaPlante, Mitchell P., H. Stephen Kaye, Joseph T. Mullan, and Alice Wong.
+Development of the Disability and Activity Impact Screener (DAIS): An Example of Qualitative Measurement Discovery."
+Towards Best Practices for Surveying People with Disabilities, vol. 1, 2007, pp. 147-164.
+A

-Background: Survey measures of disability have been developed without sufficient consideration of how people with disabilities see themselves, and are focused negatively on what people can't do or have difficulty doing.
+Survey measures of disability have been developed without sufficient consideration of how people with disabilities see themselves, and are focused negatively on what people cannot do or have difficulty with doing.
 The validity of that approach has been seriously challenged.

-Methods/Conceptual Framework: We conducted a series of focus groups with over one hundred participants to explore how people with disabilities think about disability in their daily lives.
+We conducted a series of focus groups with over one hundred participants to explore how people with disabilities think about disability in their daily lives.
 Transcripts were analyzed independently by three researchers to identify common themes.

-Results: People with disabilities are more concerned with how they do things differently, and the problems they encounter in doing so, rather than what they can't do or have difficulty doing.
-Doing things differently includes using personal assistants, assistive technology, taking more time, and avoiding or minimizing physical and social barriers.
-We developed a new instrument, the Disability & Activity Impact Screener (DAIS), to capture these ideas.

-Conclusions: It is possible to identify people with disabilities by focusing on differences in the ways that people perform day-to-day activities.
-This approach is positively oriented, is more consistent with how people with disabilities view themselves, and is potentially more valid.

-Implications: Including people with disabilities from the start of instrument development can lead to more valid questionnaire items and measures and is recommended as a best practice.
+People with disabilities are more concerned with how they do things differently, and the problems they encounter in doing so, rather than what they cannot do or have difficulty doing.
+Doing things differently included using personal assistants, assistive technology, taking more time, and avoiding or minimizing physical and social barriers.
+We developed a new instrument, the Disability and Activity Impact Screener (DAIS), to capture these ideas.
+It is possible to identify people with disabilities by focusing on differences in the way that people perform day-to-day activities.
+This approach is positively oriented, or more consistent with how people with disabilities view themselves, and is potentially more valid.
+Including people with disabilities from the start of instrument development can lead to more valid questionnaire items and measures and is recommended as a best practice.

 Lee, Sunghee.
 "I Am Disabled On and Off!
-A Study of Proxy Response in a Disability Survey."
-College Park, MD: University of Maryland Joint Program in Survey Methodology, Winner of the 2002 Student Paper Competition, 2002.
+A Study of Proxy Response in a Disability College Park, MD: University of Maryland Joint Program in Survey Survey."
+Methodology, 2002.